 Scheme concept: An employee transfers money to another financial institution on a fake request from the company’s CEO or another executive received via email.
 This scheme is also known as “CEO Fraud,” “Business Executive Scam,” “Masquerading,” and “Financial Industry Wire Fraud.”

 How it works: The email accounts of business executives (CFO, CTO, etc.) are spoofed or hacked.
 A request for a wire transfer from that email address is made to another employee within the company who is normally in charge of processing requests from executives and payments; typically someone from Accounts Payable.

-In a modified version of this scheme, in cases where criminals who have access to email account can identify established financial institution contacts in this employee’s contact list, an email request may be sent from compromised email address directly to the financial institution with request to send funds to a specific (fraudulent) bank for a certain reason.
+In a modified version of this scheme, in cases where criminals who have access to an email account can identify established financial institution contacts in this employee’s contact list, an email request may be sent from compromised email address directly to the financial institution with a request to send funds to a specific (fraudulent) bank for a certain reason.

 3. Vendor Scheme

 Scheme concept: vendors are paying invoices on request from a business employee whose email was compromised.

 How it works: An employee of a business has his/her personal email hacked.
 Requests for invoice payments to fraudulent bank accounts are sent from this employee’s email account to multiple vendors identified from this employee’s contact list.
 The business may not become aware of the fraudulent requests until they are contacted by their vendors to follow up on the status of their invoice payment.

 Scheme concept: The victim is contacted to wire money to certain financial institutions on urgent requests from fictitious legal representatives.